openstack/openstack-manuals/doc/admin-guide/source/networking-use.rst

 Administrative operations
 -------------------------

-The administrator can run any :command:`neutron` command on behalf of projects by specifying an Identity ``tenant_id`` in the command, as
+The administrator can run any :command:`openstack` command on behalf of projects by specifying an Identity ``project`` in the command, as
 follows:

 .. code-block:: console

-   $ neutron net-create --tenant-id TENANT_ID NETWORK_NAME
+   $ openstack network create --project PROJECT_ID NETWORK_NAME

 For example:

 .. code-block:: console

-   $ neutron net-create --tenant-id 5e4bbe24b67a4410bc4d9fae29ec394e net1
+   $ openstack network create --project 5e4bbe24b67a4410bc4d9fae29ec394e net1

 .. note::